 - Stop loss

 - One triggers one cancels the other (OTOCO)

 There are no fees to open and maintain an account.
-And, Webull does not charge commissions for U.S. stock and ETF trades.
+And, commissions are not charged for U.S. stock and ETF trades.

 However, there are some services they charge for.

 On trades, the SEC and FINRA charge fees.
 They are very small.
 But you will pay these fees regardless of what broker you use.

 These fees are passed directly to the regulatory agencies.
 Therefore, Webull does not receive any of the money.